Kentico/xperience-by-kentico-email-builder-starter-kit/docs/Usage-Guide.md

 }
 ```

-Implement the `MapProperties` method which provides the `WebPageItemGuid` from the `WebPageSelectorComponent`.
-Retrieve a page content item and assign it's desired properties to the `ArticleWidgetModel`.
+Implement the `MapProperties` method, which provides the `WebPageItemGuid` from the `WebPageSelectorComponent`.
+Retrieve a page content item and assign its desired properties to the `ArticleWidgetModel`.
 Return the model.
 You can map any Web Page `Content Type` to the widget.

 ```csharp
 public class ExampleArticleEmailTemplateMapper : ArticleEmailTemplateMapper